-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 Singapore is committed to upholding the rule of law, so the well-established hard laws mentioned elsewhere in question 1 will be strictly enforced.
 However, public officers will consider the facts of each case before exercising discretion within limits and making decisions in order to strike a balance between strictness and flexibility.

 In introducing new regulations and policies, statutory bodies and regulators generally adopt a consultative approach; if the implementation of certain new regulations and policies may pose a challenge for the relevant stakeholders, a transitional period will usually be provided.
-For instance, with respect to climate-related disclosures consistent with the TCFD Recommendations, the SGX-ST set out a transitionary framework under which listed issuers were only required to report on a 'comply or explain' basis for the financial year commencing 1 January 2022, with mandatory reporting to be extended to selected issuers in industries most affected by climate change (eg, financial, agriculture and energy) from the financial year commencing 1 January 2023 onwards.
+For instance, with respect to climate-related disclosures consistent with the TCFD Recommendations, the SGX-ST set out a transitionary framework under which listed issuers were only required to report on a 'comply or explain' basis for the financial year commencing 1 January 2022, with mandatory reporting to be extended to selected issuers in industries most affected by climate change (eg, financial, agriculture and energy) from FY2023 onwards.

 Similarly, the ERM Guidelines were issued by MAS after conducting public consultations with the relevant FIs and other interested parties.
 In recognising that the relevant FIs may face initial challenges in implementing the ERM Guidelines, they were given 18 months from the issuance of the guidelines to assess and implement them.

 In October 2023, MAS launched another round of consultation papers on its Guidelines on Transition Planning for FIs.
 These guidelines set out MAS's proposed supervisory expectations for FIs to have a sound transition planning process to facilitate effective climate change mitigation and adaptation measures by customers and investee companies.

 Where appropriate, statutory bodies and regulators will also use 'regulatory sandboxes' to experiment with new regulatory methods before making changes to existing regulations or laws on a wider scale.
 For example, the NEA established a regulatory sandbox to allow parties to experiment with innovative environmental services related technologies and solutions in an environment where regulations are relaxed within parameters.
 This allows the NEA to assess the impact of the new technology or solution before deciding on the appropriate regulatory adjustments.